 Tripoli, Lebanon (CNN)The ancient Lebanese port city of Tripoli is possibly the last place anyone would expect to find an abandoned trove of futuristic modern architecture.

-Inside Lebanon's forgotten fairground of the future
+In Tripoli, explore Lebanon's forgotten fairground to the future

 1 of 14